yNkkgod/yNkkgod/README.md

 * 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
 * 🧠  I'm learning Advanced Python, Unit Tests and C/C++ programming languages
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
-* ⚡  I love sports and my favorite is Crossfit
+* ⚡  My Favorite sport is Bodybuilding

 ### Skills